Law School Application Process for Nondegree Applicants

-Students wishing to apply for deferment must:
+Students who apply for deferment must:

 Individuals not granted deferment may reapply as a new applicant at a later time.
 Since the law school financial aid budget is established yearly, those students who have been granted deferment must reapply for financial aid for the year in which they plan to matriculate.
 Scholarships and/or awards granted previously by the law school may not necessarily apply.
 Deferred applicants are encouraged to reapply for financial aid concurrent with the abbreviated admissions application update.

-A joint degree student who begins his/her studies at Regent in the other school is automatically granted a one-year deferment to the law school
+A joint degree student who begins his/her studies at Regent in the other school is automatically granted a one-year deferment to the law school.